celery/celery/docs/tutorials/daemonizing.rst

     # How to call "manage.py celery"
     CELERY_BIN="$CELERYD_CHDIR/manage.py celery"

-    # Extra arguments to celeryd
+    # Extra command-line arguments for the worker (see celery worker --help).
     CELERYD_OPTS="--time-limit=300 --concurrency=8"

     # %n will be replaced with the nodename.